Application Fee, Deposit and Contract Information

 Application Fee and Housing Deposit

 In order to request either a room or an apartment, you will need to have a current housing application on file.
-To complete the application process a non-refundable application fee of $50 and a housing deposit of $200 should be submitted.
+To complete the application process a non-refundable application fee of $50 must be submitted.
 All university housing is assigned on a first-come, first-served basis contingent upon the date of housing application and the application fee receipt.
 Housing applications cannot be processed without the application fee.
-Deposits must remain on file at all times during occupancy or to reserve a space for an upcoming semester.
+The $200 deposits must remain on file at all times during occupancy or to reserve a space for an upcoming semester.
 These fees can be paid online with a credit card here.

 The $50 applicant fee must be paid before the student moves into the residence hall.
 The $200 Housing Deposit must be paid prior to the first day of classes and may be included in the student's financial aid award.
 If you would like to pay in advance with a credit card please go to our Sul Ross State Marketplace.
 If the student does not occupy their on-campus residence as reserved, then the $50 application fee will be forfeited.
 The additional $200 deposit may be refunded after reservations have been canceled in writing, from the Residential Living Office, by the following dates or the deposit is forfeited: